Record-breaking snowfall buries Toronto in white | CBC News

 - Hamilton-Wentworth District School Board.

-Centennial College announced it's closing all of its campuses at 12:30 p.m. due to the weather.
+Centennial College also announced it was closing all of its campuses at 12:30 p.m. due to the weather.

 Comments